-PICTURING THE AMERICAN WEST
+ARHS 1312 (3).
+PICTURING THE AMERICAN WEST.
 This class will examine the different ways the American West has been depicted over time in photography, painting, film, and fiction, from Lewis and Clark to Clint Eastwood.

-MEDIEVAL MESSAGES: SYMBOL AND STORYTELLING IN MEDIEVAL ART

-This course is designed to introduce nonmajors to the many questions surrounding the making, meaning, and interpretation of images in medieval art.
-Emphasis is placed on developing visual and critical skills through writing and discussion exercises.
+ARHS 1315 (3).
+MEDIEVAL MESSAGES: SYMBOL AND STORYTELLING IN MEDIEVAL ART.
+Introduces nonmajors to the many questions surrounding the making, meaning, and interpretation of images in medieval art, with emphasis on developing visual and critical skills through writing and discussion exercises.
 Weekly case studies are drawn both from the medieval secular and Christian West and from Byzantine, Islamic, and Jewish artistic traditions.